hyperledger/fabric-private-chaincode/demo/README.md

 ```
 startFPCAuctionNetwork.sh [options]

-   This script, by default, will teardown possible previous iterations of this demo, generate new
+   This script, by default, will teardown possible previous iterations of this
-   crypto material for the network, start an FPC network as defined in $FPC_PATH/utils/docker-compose,
+   demo, generate new crypto material for the network, start an FPC network as
-   install the mock golang auction chaincode($FPC_PATH/demo/chaincode/golang), install the FPC
+   defined in \$FPC_PATH/utils/docker-compose, install the mock golang auction
+   chaincode(\$FPC_PATH/demo/chaincode/golang), install the FPC compliant
-   compliant auction chaincode($FPC_PATH/demo/chaincode/fpc), register auction users, and bring up
+   auction chaincode(\$FPC_PATH/demo/chaincode/fpc), register auction users,
-   both the fabric-gatway & frontend UI.
-If the fabric-gateway and frontend UI docker images have
+   and bring up both the fabric-gatway & frontend UI.

+   If the fabric-gateway and frontend UI docker images have not previously been
-   not previously been built it will build them, otherwise the script will reuse the images already
+   built it will build them, otherwise the script will reuse the images already
    existing.
+You can force a rebuild, though, by specifying the flag
-The FPC chaincode will not be built unless specified by the flag --build-cc.
+   --build-client.
+The FPC chaincode will not be built unless specified by the
-   By calling the script with both build options, you will be able to run the demo without having
+   flag --build-cc.
+By calling the script with both build options, you will be
-   to build the whole FPC project (e.g., by calling `make` in $FPC_PATH).
+   able to run the demo without having to build the whole FPC project (e.g., by
+   calling `make` in $FPC_PATH).

    options:
        --build-cc: